ydb-platform/ydb/ydb/docs/en/core/integrations/goose.md

 ## Introduction

-Goose is an open-source tool that helps version the data schema in the database and manage migrations.
-Goose supports many different databases, including YDB.
+[Goose](https://github.com/pressly/goose) is an open-source tool that helps to version the data schema in the database and manage migrations between these versions.
+Goose supports many different database management systems, including YDB.
 Goose uses migration files and stores the state of migrations directly in the database in a special table.

 ## Installation goose